jdpedrie/charles/README.md

 # Charles: Run PHPDoc code examples in PHPUnit

+Got a lot of example code in your DocBlocks?
+Put Charles In Charge!

 Charles is just a guy who wants to use your library.
 He likes copying and pasting example code to see it in action.
-In fact, he wants to copy and paste all your examples to help you make sure it works!
+In fact, he wants to copy and paste all your examples to help you make sure it works and prevent documentation regression.

 ## Disclaimer